 Written by Nathan Parcells at Looksharp 2016 2016

-Learn the Eight Most Important Cover Letter Tips with The Image Below, then Get Going and Download Our Pre-Formatted Template to Create Your Own
+Learn the Five Most Important Cover Letter Tips, then Get Going and Download Our Pre-Formatted Template to Create Your Own

-A Word document letter template to get you started writing your cover letter.
+A Word document letter template & PDF guide to get you started writing your cover letter.

 Before writing a cover letter, its important to understand how it can help or hurt you.

 In the internship application process a cover letter is your first impression.
 It's an opportunity to tell a perspective employer why you’re the perfect fit for their internship and their office and just as importantly, a cover letter is an opportunity to tell an employer you don't care about their position, by writing a sloppy or template cover letter.
 Some valuable cover letter topics include, explaining why a position interests you, what you bring to the table, how you would be a great fit, or something unique about you that makes you different from the hundreds of other candidates.
 The ultimate goal of your cover letter is to get the reader excited to meet you for an interview to learn more.

 To summarize the points above, ingredients needed to make a successful cover letter are:

 Including a header with your contact information on the cover letter makes you look professional and ensures your information will be easy to find.
 You should also consider including this header on all documents you’re submitting when applying, it demonstrates your professionalism and acts as an opportunity to brand yourself to the perspective employer.